drewcovi/bootstrap-range/README.md

 bootstrap-rangepicker [![Build Status](https://travis-ci.org/seiyria/bootstrap-rangepicker.png?branch=master)](https://travis-ci.org/seiyria/bootstrap-rangepicker)
 ================
-Originally began as a loose "fork" of bootstrap-rangepicker found on http://www.eyecon.ro/ by Stefan Petre.
+Originally began as a loose "fork" of bootstrap-slider found on http://www.eyecon.ro/ by Stefan Petre.

 Over time, this project has diverged sigfinicantly from Stefan Petre's version and is now almost completly different.